 I love party food during summer.
-It is so much easier to eat fresh finger food when it is hot outside.
+It’s so much easier to eat fresh finger food when it’s hot outside.
 No plate, no cutlery.
 Simple.
-I almost made an avocado dip recipe every single day last week.
-I know it looks excessive but I love avocado so much that I can’t stop eating those big, creamy avocado this summer.
-I must tell, New Zealand Avocado are the best and there are very addictive.
+I almost make an avocado dip recipe every single day.
+I know it looks excessive but I love avocado so much that I can’t stop eating those big, creamy avocados this summer.
+The avocados that are currently harvested in New Zealand are absolutely delicious.
 Their rich creamy and smooth texture is out of this world.
-I do not remember eating such lovely avocado back in France.
+I don’t remember having ever eaten such lovely avocado back in France.

-An healthy, easy, low calorie spinach avocado dip recipe without dairy.
+A healthy, easy, low-calorie spinach avocado dip recipe with no dairy.
 No need of mayo or cream to make this delicious avocado dip with less than 100 kcal per serving.
 You'll love the creamy texture and insanely tasty mix of spinach avocado and garlic.

 Trim the fresh spinach leaves.
 Place them onto a large mixing bowl and cover with boiling water.
 Cover.
 Set aside for 2 minutes

-Drain the spinach, rinse with cold water and using your hands squeeze the cooked/blanched spinach leaves to remove all the extra water.
-Eventually, pat dry onto two sheets of absorbent paper to remove all the extra water.
+Drain the spinach, rinse with cold water and using your hands, squeeze the cooked/blanched spinach leaves to remove all the extra water.
+Eventually, pat dry between two sheets of absorbent paper to remove all the extra water.